electricimp/imp-central-impt/TestingGuide.md

 It is possible to test an interaction between IMP device and IMP agent by emulating one of the sides of the interaction.

 A test file is intended to test either IMP device or IMP agent side.
 The opposite side is emulated by a partner file.
 There are several rules:
-- a partner file must not contain any test cases.
+- A partner file must not contain any test cases.
 It should contain the IMP code needed for the emulation of interaction only.
-- the test file and the partner file should be located in the same directory.
+- The test file and the partner file should be located in the same directory.
-- the test file and the partner file should have similar names according to the following pattern: `TestFileName.(agent|device)[.test].nut`:
+- The test file and the partner file should have similar names according to the following pattern: `TestFileName.(agent|device)[.test].nut`:
-  - the should have the same `TestFileName` prefix and the same `.nut` suffix.
+  - The both files should have the same `TestFileName` prefix and the same `.nut` suffix.
-  - a file intended for IMP device should contain `.device` in the name, a file intended for IMP agent should contain `.agent` in the name.
+  - The file intended for IMP device should contain `.device` in the name, the file intended for IMP agent should contain `.agent` in the name.
-  - the test file should contain `.test` in the name, the partner file must not contain that in the name.
+  - The test file should contain `.test` in the name, the partner file must not contain that in the name.
-  - for example, `"Test1.agent.test.nut"` (a test file with test cases for IMP agent side) and `"Test1.device.nut"` (the corresponding partner file with emulation of IMP device side).
+  - For example, `"Test1.agent.test.nut"` (a test file with test cases for IMP agent side) and `"Test1.device.nut"` (the corresponding partner file with emulation of IMP device side).
-- Due to partner special naming **do not** change the default value of ["Test file search pattern"](#test-project-configuration).
+- If you use this feature, do not change the default value of the test file search pattern during test configuration [creation](TODO link) or [updating](TODO link). **TODO** - that seems strange - need to double check

 Example of a test file / partner file pair can be found at [sample7](TODO link). **TODO** - do we have and mention samples at all?